msollami/TaskPipeline/APP_STORE_LISTING.md

 • Anyone wanting better time awareness

 **FOCUSED EXPERIENCE:**
-When your timer runs, TaskTimer displays a clean, focused view showing your current task, remaining time, and progress through your session.
+When your timer runs, TaskPipeline displays a clean, focused view showing your current task, remaining time, and progress through your session.
 The app sits quietly in your menu bar until you need it.

 **PRIVACY FIRST:**
 All your data stays on your Mac.
 No accounts, no tracking, no cloud sync required.

-Start managing your time visually today with TaskTimer.
+Start managing your time visually today with TaskPipeline.

 ## Keywords (100 characters max, comma-separated)
 timer,pomodoro,productivity,focus,time management,task,menu bar,breaks,study,work